Tihi321/quizess/README.md

 # Quizess

-This is plugin for **Wordpress**, that allows you to create quizess, register players and keep records on player scores.
+This is **Gutenberg** **Wordpress** plugin, that allows you to create quizess, register players and keep records on player scores.

-With block templates we can add custom options to posts.
+Gutenberg allows us use Wordpress in more versatile way.
+Using block templates we can add custom options to posts.

 <p align="center">
   <img alt="Eightshift WordPress Boilerplate Creative" src="packages/assets/quizess_backend_options.png"/>